 If you are affected

-All households with a day change will receive a letter and a new rubbish and recycling calendar.
-Letters are being posted from 3 March 2017, so please look out for them over the coming weeks.
-Your letter will include details of the new day we will collect your recycling and a reminder of what you can recycle.
+All households with a day change have been sent a letter and a new rubbish and recycling calendar including details of the new day we will collect your recycling and a reminder of what you can recycle.

 View a list of all streets which will have a recycling collection day change.
 This list is alphabetical by ward.
-If your street is listed but you have not received a letter by 18 March 2017, please contact us at firstname.lastname@example.org with 'waste changes' in the subject.
+If your street is listed but you have not received a letter, please contact us at firstname.lastname@example.org with 'waste changes' in the subject.

 We have used up-to-date software to help us plan our collection routes in the most efficient way and help us keep the number of properties affected by the changes to a minimum.
 However, to build the most efficient and cost effective collection rounds, some properties will be affected.